 Jason: Yeah, and were you shocked that even though it was more digital, it was still excruciatingly painful and it never made you want to buy or sell property?

-DI: You mentioned transparency.
-I think about robo advisors and the sarcasm I would imagine financial advisors probably had when it came out that consumers are going to trust a robot more than they're going to trust you.
-And then it turns out “Yeah, actually, I do believe that they're going to do a better job than than Joe who took however much training.”
+Manifold: You mentioned transparency.
+I think about robo-advisors and the sarcasm I would imagine financial advisors probably had when it came out that consumers are going to trust a robot more than they're going to trust you.
+And then it turns out “Yeah, actually, I do believe that they're going to do a better job than Joe who took however much training.”
 It's got to be disruptive for them.

 Nothing does that better than a robo does.
 Except the robo doesn't have human empathy and understanding the human condition to help you go solve these other things.
 It's a joke that John Stein at Betterment and I've kind of had as an argument for close to a decade now, which was no one wants to talk to their advisor until they need to talk to their advisor, at which point the machine doesn't cut it.

 Manifold:When you need to be talked off of a ledge.
 The robo-advisors haven't dealt with a severe market correction yet.
 It'll be interesting to see how that unfolds.

 Jason: I think we're going to see the future is going to belong to the cyborg.
 It’s to be no longer this environment where it's either all people or all do-it-yourself.
 Those two things need to blend.The ability to charge 1% fees as a financial advisor—those days are quickly waning.
 They're going to need to figure out how to do it efficiently.
 And as compliance and technology costs go up for them.
 They either need more big clients or to serve a lot more smaller clients.
 The only way they're going to be able to do that is through technology.